Skip to main content

 password: etcd_password # password for etcd

-For other ETCD configurations, such as expiration times, retries, and so on, you can refer to the ETCD section in the conf/config-default.yaml file.
+For other ETCD configurations, such as expiration times, retries, and so on, you can refer to the etcd section in the sample configuration conf/config.yaml.example file.

-What is the difference between SSLs and tls.client_cert in upstream configurations, and ssl_trusted_certificate in config-default.yaml?#
+What is the difference between SSLs, tls.client_cert in upstream configurations, and ssl_trusted_certificate in config.yaml?#

 The ssls is managed through the /apisix/admin/ssls API.
 It's used for managing TLS certificates.
 These certificates may be used during TLS handshake (between Apache APISIX and its clients).
 Apache APISIX uses Server Name Indication (SNI) to differentiate between certificates of different domains.